 280 to 450 pounds

-A single baby call a cria (cree-ah) is normally delivered without
+A single baby called a cria (cree-ah) is normally delivered without assistance

-assistance from a standing mother during daylight hours.
-Twin births
+from a standing mother during daylight hours.
+Most births occur

 Birth weight is 20-35 pounds.
 Babies are normally up and nursing